coollabsio/documentation-coolify/CONTRIBUTING.md

 6. **Create your contribution**

-   Eiter edit a markdown file in the `src/content/docs/` directory or create a new `.mdx` file in the `src/content/docs/` directory and start writing your docs article.
+   Either edit a markdown file in the `src/content/docs/` directory or create a new `.mdx` file in the `src/content/docs/` directory and start writing your docs article.

 7. **Run your Astro site**